How to start a resume?

 1. Quickly Articulates your Value

-To convince your recruiter to hire you in 5 lines, you need to think what would you write as this is the aim of a summary.
+To convince your recruiter to hire you in 5 lines, you need to think about what you would write, as this is the aim of a summary.
 Recruiters usually read the three to five sentences to know if you’re eligible for the job before spending time on your resume.

-The summary statement basically acts as a short yet powerful description of your skills and achievements spanning 4-5 sentences.
+The summary statement acts as a short yet powerful description of your skills and achievements, spanning 4-5 sentences.
 Your summary is personalized to the important aspects of your profile.

-Write the most valuable information that highlights how you stand apart from the other eligble applicants.
+Write the most valuable information that highlights how you stand apart from the other eligible applicants.
 The objective of the resume summary is to make the recruiters want to read your resume further.

 The following example briefs you on how to start a resume summary which involves a cohesive structure of all skills.